paulvee/AC_DC-Load/README.md

 Nano-rms-test-V2 is the version that supports the True RMS LTC1966 chip that I now use for the DUT voltage measurements.
 This version supports the Power calculation, but the display code for the OLED only works for the DC mode.
 I did not finish the AC mode.
 That is done in V3.

-Nano_rms_test-V3 is the version that supports the relay for the AC-DC selection.
+Nano_rms_test-V3 is the version that supports the selection for the AC-DC input by a switch.
+Pressing the rotary decoder button will cycle through the Constant Current, Constant Power and Constant Resistance modes.
+It does not have any calibration data in it.
 This is the version that I'm working with now and went through quite a bit of reconstructing to make the code cleaner.

 Measure_example_rms is a fully functional, interrupt driven rms calculator using the Nano ADC0 input